JŽ series 461

 The JŽ series 461 is a six-axle electric locomotive built in Romania for Yugoslav Railways.
-Today there are known as ŽS series 461 in Serbia, ŽCG series 461 in Montenegro and MŽ series 461 with Macedonian railways.
+Today there are known as ŽS series 461 in Serbia, ŽCG series 461 in Montenegro and MŽ series 461 in North Macedonia.

 History

-This series is originally based on the SJ Rb built the Swedish company ASEA, later made with licence by the Electroputere Craiova works for the Romanian Railways starting in 1965, called the EA series, with a similar design made for the Norwegian Railways, the El 15.
+This series is originally based on the SJ Rb built by the Swedish company ASEA, later made with licence by the Electroputere Craiova works for the Romanian Railways starting in 1965, called the EA series, with a similar design made for the Norwegian Railways, the El 15.
 The 103 electric locomotives had been produced by Electroputere from Craiova in two subseries for Yugoslav Railway.
 First subseries, JŽ 461-0 consisted from 45 locomotives build from 1971 to 1973.
 Second subseries, JŽ 461-1 was built from 1978 until 1980 and it consisted from 58 locomotives.
 Romania delivered to Yugoslavia a number of 103 Co'Co locomotives of the 461 JŽ series.
 These locomotives were made in exchange to a number of JŽ series 441 based units, made by RK Zagreb and MIN Niš for the CFR, delivered between 1973 and 1984 and known as the EC series in the CFR classification.